KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 	3. In the project pane on the right, right click on the sass folder and select `New File`.

 	4. Type `styles.scss` and press enter.
 This will be your main Sass styling file and will only contain import statements when we’re done.

+	5. In the project pane on the right, right click on the sass folder and select `New File`.

+	4. Type `_variables.scss` and press enter.
+This will be the file where all of our variables that we use in our project will be located.